 The friends must realize that such problems as these are one of the reasons for the creation of the Bahá’í administration, so that resources and work can be coordinated and the pitfalls of individual decisions on matters that do not concern the individual alone can be avoided.

-The best way to handle the personal demand for something of one’s own is, I find, to be perfectly frank.
+The best way to handle the personal demand for something of ones own is, I find, to be perfectly frank.
 Sometimes the demand may be based on a real need, but very often it is just “trying it on”, having a little fun and experimenting to see what can be got out of the traveller free, and showing off in front of any one of their friends that may be

 watching.
 Villagers, it must be remembered, are shrewd and parsimonious themselves; they invariably bargain for anything they get, expect to do their best on the one hand to beat the other fellow down and gain as much as possible by the transaction, and on the other not to be fooled or imposed upon—in other words, they have the same mentality that is required, in other circles, to make a famous financier.
-Therefore either ignore the matter completely by silence, or say, “I am sorry, I need it myself”; if they say, “Give it to me, I like it”, say, “So do I, that is why I bought it”; or, as in the case of the ladies who ask for one’s dress or jewellery, try putting your hand on their things and saying, “I want that!”
+Therefore either ignore the matter completely by silence, or say, “I am sorry, I need it myself”; if they say, “Give it to me, I like it”, say, “So do I, that is why I bought it”; or, as in the case of the ladies who ask for ones dress or jewellery, try putting your hand on their things and saying, “I want that!”
 They usually get the point amidst riotous peals of laughter.

 Whatever one has will be wholly inadequate to meet the material needs of almost any poor village.
 The best general solution is to give the Teachings of Baha’u’llah and the news of His advent, this is the most priceless gift of all, it is God’s Own gift to every one of His creatures today and they must be made to understand that they are being offered it by right and not as an act of charity or condescension on the traveller’s or pioneer’s part, that it has no strings attached, no material benefits to be obtained from it, that through accepting it their people’s, our own people’s, all humanity’s problems will be ultimately solved by a God-imposed world solution.